payne911/SR-ResCNN-Keras/README.md

 python train.py
 ```

-Based on the variables set in the ``constants.py`` file, the flow of the program will be different.
+Based on the variables set in the ``constants.py`` file, the behavior of the program will be different.

 #### constants.py
 For now, I'll just be lazy and copy paste its content so that you can have a rough idea of the possibilities: